MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/azure_setup.md

 ## Update Docker Engine

-In order to use `docker pull` with the Windows Container Technical Preview image in Azure, the Docker engine needs to be updated.
+In order to use `docker pull` with the Azure Windows Container Technical Preview image, the Docker engine needs to be updated.
 Run the following PowerShell commands on the Azure virtual machine to complete this update.

 ```powershell
 PS C:\> wget https://raw.githubusercontent.com/Microsoft/Virtualization-Documentation/live/windows-server-container-tools/Update-ContainerHost/Update-ContainerHost.ps1 -OutFile Update-ContainerHost.ps1